fMRI Resources Available

 MR Imaging Facilities

-fMRI studies are conducted on the Centre's 1.5 Tesla Siemens Sonata scanner and 3 Tesla Siemens Trio scanner, using gradient echo EPI sequences.
+fMRI studies are conducted on the Centre's 1.5 Tesla Siemens Sonata scanner and 3 Tesla Siemens Tim Trio scanner, using gradient echo EPI sequences.
 The scanners are operated by trained radiology technicians from the Montreal Neurological Institute.
 During the experiments, the technicians use preset fMRI sequences customized by BIC personnel.
 Some flexibility in these protocols is allowed and you are encouraged to consult us on protocol decisions when planning your study.

 Stimulus Presentation and Subject Monitoring